-On May 8, 2023, i3 Verticals, LLC (the "Borrower"), entered into that certain Credit Agreement (the "2023 Credit Agreement") with the guarantors and lenders party thereto and JPMorgan Chase Bank, N.A., as administrative agent ("JPMorgan").
-The 2023 Credit Agreement replaces the Senior Secured Credit Facility.
-The 2023 Credit Agreement provides for aggregate commitments of \$450 million in the form of a senior secured revolving credit facility (the "Revolver").
+On May 8, 2023, i3 Verticals, LLC (the "Borrower"), entered into that certain Credit Agreement (the "2023 Senior Secured Credit Facility") with the guarantors and lenders party thereto and JPMorgan Chase Bank, N.A., as administrative agent ("JPMorgan").
+The 2023 Senior Secured Credit Facility replaces the Prior Senior Secured Credit Facility.
+The 2023 Senior Secured Credit Facility provides for aggregate commitments of \$450 million in the form of a senior secured revolving credit facility (the "Revolver").

-The 2023 Credit Agreement provides that the Borrower has the right to seek additional commitments to provide additional term loan facilities or additional revolving credit commitments in an aggregate principal amount up to, as of any date of determination, the sum of (i) the greater of \$100 million and 100% of the Borrower's consolidated EBITDA (as defined in the 2023 Credit Agreement) for the most recently completed four quarter period, plus (ii) the amount of certain prepayments of certain indebtedness, so long as, among other things, after giving pro forma effect to the incurrence of such additional borrowings and any related transactions, the Borrower's consolidated interest coverage ratio (as defined in the 2023 Credit Agreement) would not be less than 3.0 to 1.0 and the Borrower's consolidated total net leverage ratio (as defined in the 2023 Credit Agreement) would not exceed 5.0 to 1.0.
+The 2023 Senior Secured Credit Facility provides that the Borrower has the right to seek additional commitments to provide additional term loan facilities or additional revolving credit commitments in an aggregate principal amount up to, as of any date of determination, the sum of (i) the greater of \$100 million and 100% of the Borrower's consolidated EBITDA (as defined in the 2023 Senior Secured Credit Facility) for the most recently completed four quarter period, plus (ii) the amount of certain prepayments of certain indebtedness, so long as, among other things, after giving pro forma effect to the incurrence of such additional borrowings and any related transactions, the Borrower's consolidated interest coverage ratio (as defined in the 2023 Senior Secured Credit Facility) would not be less than 3.0 to 1.0 and the Borrower's consolidated total net leverage ratio (as defined in the 2023 Senior Secured Credit Facility) would not exceed 5.0 to 1.0.
+As of March 31, 2024, the Borrower's consolidated interest coverage ratio was 4.1x and total leverage ratio was 3.5x.

 The provision of any such additional amounts under the additional term loan facilities or additional revolving credit commitments are subject to certain additional conditions and the receipt of certain additional commitments by existing or additional lenders.
-The lenders under the 2023 Credit Agreement are not under any obligation to provide any such additional term loan facilities or revolving credit commitments.
+The lenders under the 2023 Senior Secured Credit Facility are not under any obligation to provide any such additional term loan facilities or revolving credit commitments.

-The proceeds of the Revolver, together with proceeds from any additional amounts under the additional term loan facilities or additional revolving credit commitments, may only be used by the Borrower to (i) finance working capital, capital expenditures and other lawful corporate purposes, (ii) finance permitted acquisitions (as defined in the 2023 Credit Agreement) and (iii) to refinance certain existing indebtedness.
+The proceeds of the Revolver, together with proceeds from any additional amounts under the additional term loan facilities or additional revolving credit commitments, may only be used by the Borrower to (i) finance working capital, capital expenditures and other lawful corporate purposes, (ii) finance permitted acquisitions (as defined in the 2023 Senior Secured Credit Facility) and (iii) to refinance certain existing indebtedness.

+Borrowings under the Revolver will be made, at the Borrower's option, at the Adjusted Term SOFR rate or the base rate, plus, in each case, an applicable margin.

+The Adjusted Term SOFR rate will be the rate of interest per annum equal to the Term SOFR rate (based upon an interest period of one, three or six months), plus 0.10%; plus an applicable margin of 2.00% to 3.00% (3.00% at March 31, 2024).
+The Adjusted Term SOFR rate shall not be less than 0% in any event.

-Borrowings under the Revolver will be made, at the Borrower's option, at the base rate or the Adjusted Term SOFR rate, plus, in each case, an applicable margin.
-The base rate is a fluctuating rate of interest per annum equal to the highest of (a) the greater of the federal funds rate or the overnight bank funding rate, plus $\frac{1}{2}$ of $\frac{1}{6}$, (b) Wall Street Journal prime rate and (c) the Adjusted Term SOFR rate for an interest period of one month, plus $\frac{1}{6}$; provided, that the base rate shall not be less than $\frac{1}{6}$ in any event.
-The Adjusted Term SOFR rate (based upon an interest period of one, three or six months), plus $\frac{0.10\%}{0.10\%}$; provided, that the Adjusted Term SOFR rate shall not be less than $\frac{0}{6}$ in any event.
-The applicable margin is based upon the Borrower's consolidated total net leverage ratio (as defined in the 2023 Credit Agreement), as reflected in the schedule below:
+The base rate is a fluctuating rate of interest per annum equal to the highest of (a) the greater of the federal funds rate or the overnight bank funding rate, plus 1⁄2 of 1%, (b) Wall Street Journal prime rate and (c) the Adjusted Term SOFR rate for an interest period of one month, plus 1%; plus an applicable margin of 1.00% to 2.00% (2.00% at March 31, 2024).
+The base rate shall not be less than 1% in any event.

+The applicable margin is based upon the Borrower's consolidated total net leverage ratio (as defined in the 2023 Senior Secured Credit Facility), as reflected in the schedule below: